Derived binomial rings I: integral Betti cohomology of log schemes: Free derived binomial rings

 \begin{rem} In \cite[Theorem 2.9]{Ekedahl} Ekedahl shows that any nilpotent space $X$ is equivalent to a geometric realization $|X_\bullet|$ of a simplicial set $X_\bullet\in \Fun(\Delta^\op,\Set)$ where $X_0\coloneqq *$ is a point, and all terms $X_i$ can be endowed with the structures of finite free abelian groups so that all the maps $X_i\ra X_j$ induced by the simplicial structure on $X_\bullet$ are polynomial in the sense of \Cref{def:polynomial maps} (Ekedahl uses the term "numerical" instead of polynomial).
 Note that a polynomial map $X_i\ra X_j$ induces a $\mbb Z$-linear map $\mbb Z[X_i] \ra X_j$ via \Cref{rem:description of polynomial maps}, and then, dually, a linear map $X_j^\vee \ra \Bin(X_i^\vee)$, which in turn defines a map $\Bin(X_j^\vee)\ra \Bin(X_i^\vee)$ of classical binomial algebras.
 As a part of \cite[Theorem 2.9]{Ekedahl} he also shows that $X_\bullet$ can be chosen so that $C^*_\sing(X,\mbb Z)$ is computed by the corresponding totalization $\Tot_{[\bullet]\in \Delta} \Bin(X_\bullet^\vee)$.
 In our terminology, one gets an equivalence of derived binomial rings

-In particular, one can choose $X_\bullet$ to be "special and minimal" in the terminology of \textit{loc.cit.}, which, as Ekedahl shows, enjoys some uniqueness and functoriality properties on the (homotopy-)simplicial level (as a functor in $X$). \end{rem}
+In particular, one can choose $X_\bullet$ to be "special and minimal" in the terminology of \textit{loc.cit.}, which, as Ekedahl shows, enjoys some uniqueness and functoriality properties on the (homotopy-)simplicial level. \end{rem}